Thom-J-H/Mearsheimer_NATO/README.md

 # Mearsheimer_NATO
 John J. Mearsheimer (2014) argued that "taproot of the trouble is NATO enlargement, the central element of a larger strategy to move Ukraine out of Russia’s orbit and integrate it into the West."
 These maps explore he means by NATO enlargement.

 A version with the maps and commentary is available at RPubs: [Mearsheimer_NATO](https://rpubs.com/Thom_JH/Mearsheimer_NATO).
+Prepared earlier for the substack: [American Exile](https://americanexile.substack.com/).

 <hr />